docker-flow/docker-flow-swarm-listener/docs/index.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/vfarcic/docker-flow-swarm-listener.svg)]()
 [![Go Report Card](https://goreportcard.com/badge/github.com/docker-flow/docker-flow-swarm-listener)](https://goreportcard.com/report/github.com/docker-flow/docker-flow-swarm-listener)

 The goal of the *Docker Flow Swarm Listener* project is to listen to Docker Swarm events and send requests when a change occurs.
-At the moment, the only supported option is to send a notification when a new service is created, or an existing service was removed from the cluster.
+At the moment, the only supported option is to send a notification when a new service is created or updated, or an existing service was removed from the cluster.
 More extensive feature support is coming soon.

 [Feedback and contributions](feedback-and-contribution.md) are appreciated.